 TransCode is a platform delivery company focused on oncology, created on the belief that cancer can be defeated through the intelligent design and effective delivery of targeted therapeutics.
 Our lead therapeutic candidate, TTX-MC138, targets microRNA-10b, or miRNA-10b, generally believed to be a master regulator of metastatic cell viability in a range of cancers, including breast, pancreatic, ovarian, colon cancer, glioblastomas, and several others.
-In 2023, we received exploratory Investigational New Drug, or IND, Study May Proceed notification from the U.S. Food and Drug Administration, or FDA.
+In 2023, we received an exploratory Investigational New Drug, or IND, Study May Proceed notification from the U.S. Food and Drug Administration, or FDA.
 This notification permitted us to conduct a Phase 0 clinical trial intended to demonstrate quantitative delivery of radiolabeled TTX-MC138 to metastatic lesions in subjects with advanced solid tumors.
 We treated one patient in the Phase 0 trial.
-In April 2024, we received IND Study May Proceed notification from FDA to conduct a Phase I/II clinical trial with TTX-MC138 which we expect to commence in mid-2024.
+In April 2024, we received an IND Study May Proceed notification from FDA to conduct a Phase I/II clinical trial with TTX-MC138 which trial commenced in the third quarter 2024.

 In addition to TTX-MC138, we have other solid tumor programs in the preclinical stage.
 One, TTX-siPDL1, is an siRNA-based modulator of programmed death-ligand 1.
 A second, TTX-RIGA, is an RNA-based agonist of the retinoic acid-inducible gene I, or RIG-I, targeting activation of innate immunity in the tumor microenvironment.
-In addition, we are developing TTX-CRISPR, a CRISPR/Cas9-based therapy platform for the repair or elimination of cancer-causing genes inside tumor cells; and TTX-mRNA, an mRNA-based platform for the development of cancer vaccines that activate cytotoxic immune responses against tumor cells.
+In addition, two of our pipeline candidates are TTX-CRISPR, a CRISPR/Cas9-based therapy platform for the repair or elimination of cancercausing genes inside tumor cells; and TTX-mRNA, an mRNA-based platform for the development of cancer vaccines that activate cytotoxic immune responses against tumor cells, which we may seek to develop subject to available funding.